 Chole Masala, Punjabi Chole, Chickpea Masala is a delicious north Indian curry, made using boiled chickpeas or chole in a spicy and flavourful curry.
-It’s most special part is the deep brown or almost black colour.
-Many people use tea leaves at the time of boiling to get that black colour.
+It’s most special part is the deep brown or almost black color.
+Many people use tea leaves at the time of boiling to get that black color.

 My mother uses a secret ingredient for it.
 Read on more to know the perfect chole masala recipe to win over your family and friends.

 Chole Masala is my absolute favourite since childhood.